udexon/GOEHDOM/Homoiconicity.md

 Armed with Homoiconic Graph Theory, converting GS1 and GS2 to homoiconic form is no longer rocket science -- but free software labour.

-GS3: includes computer algebra system (limited, cannot unify with GS1 and GS2?) and human ability to program?
+GS3: includes computer algebra system (limited, cannot unify with GS1 and GS2? proof: has tree manipulation functions, e.g. python sympy) and human ability to program?

 #### To Do: Relationship from fundamental graph operations in PMSM to GS3